cnumr/best-practices-mobile/README.md

  Disable Obfuscation | The Proguard tool secure the app for production, including shrinking, code optimization and obfuscation.
 However, obfuscated code will have a sligthly negative impact on power consumption at runtime.
 To disable it, in `build.gradle`, replace the setting `minifyEnabled true` by this custom rule: `postprocessing { obfuscate false }`
  *Sustainability* |
   Aging devices | The `minSdkVersion` set in the `build.gradle` file determines which APIs are available at build time, and determines the minimum version of the OS that the code will be compatible with.
 The lower the better so as not to exclude owners of older devices.
   Fat app | When an app exceeds the limit of 65 536 method references, the configuration multidex must be enabled with `multiDexEnabled true` in the `defaultConfig` section of `build.gradle`.
 Fat apps do not install on space-limited devices.
+  Low Memory | Methods such as `ActivityManager#isLowRamDevice()` and `ActivityManager#getMemoryClass()` help you determine memory constraints at runtime.
+This information allows you to reduce memory usage.
+Compatibility with low-memory devices is good practice to help them last.

 ## Social Code Smells
  Name | Detailed Description